AtticusDotOne/Documentation/glossary.md

 **Bailment**

-1. (legal) A (usu. temporary) transfer of custody of a chose without full conferred rights onto the transferee.
+1. (legal) A (usu. temporary) transfer of custody of a property without full conferred rights onto the transferee.
 Ex: *Alice had not authorized Bob, under the bailment terms, to operate the device for his personal use.*

 **Bearer**